golles/Home-Assistant-Config/README.md

 ### Custom templates

-For the same reason as for blueprints, I've created a few [custom_templates](custom_templates/); to reuse jinja tempaltes.
+For the same reason as for blueprints, I've created a few [custom_templates](custom_templates/); to reuse jinja templates.

 | Template                                                  | Summary                   |
 | --------------------------------------------------------- | ------------------------- |